 2. When learning to ride, my teacher told me “kick him” when my horse would not move forward with just verbal clucks.
 I kicked a bit.
 “Harder” she yelled, “kick him like you mean it.”
 I couldn’t.
 I felt I was betraying our friendship by kicking him.
 She told me to watch the horses in the field and see what they do to each other.
 I did, and sure enough, I watched ‘my’ horse give his best friend a big old kick when he got too near the hay.
 There is no way I could ever kick as hard as he did.

 When I learned to kick, he looked back at me like “ok, you’re learning horse language now!”
 I learned to use spurs, a riding crop and a longe whip.
-I try to keep my hands steady.
+As importantly, I learned to keep my hands steady.
 Reins jerking ‘giddyup’ style does cause a horse pain.
-With me knowing proper use of equipment, we began riding as a team.
+With me knowing proper use of equipment – and my limbs – we began riding as a team.

 All methods of control and training can be abused and therefore cruel.
 All, aside from sheer brutality, can also be used correctly.
 Until I try handling an elephant, I won’t opine on how to do it.